 Injured?
 Get Nicolet.

 At Nicolet Law Accident & Injury Lawyers, we have always been dedicated to winning compensation for our injured clients.
 When a case involves an all-terrain vehicle, we often encounter complicated liability and damage issues.
-Our attorneys developed the knowledge and confidence to meet these challenges over years of resolving complex injury cases.
+Our Green Bay personal injury attorneys developed the knowledge and confidence to meet these challenges over years of resolving complex injury cases.
 We handle our clients' cases while they take time to heal and recover.

 When we establish a working relationship with you, we take immediate steps to investigate your case.
 We examine the liability issues and identify the responsible parties.
 When appropriate, we place the negligent parties on notice and take steps to recover fair compensation.